GCHS Publications

 Our publications detail the rich history of the region.

-The Gastineau Channel Historical Society promotes the study of the Gastineau Channel area and has produced a number of books on varying subjects.
+The Gastineau Channel Historical Society promotes the study of the Gastineau Channel area and has produced several books on varying subjects.
 Our books are available at finer Alaska bookstores, museum shops, and gift shops.
-Available online at wildspruceartworks.com.
+Books can also be purchased for your personal use thru our society.
+For retailers we offer wholesale prices.
+For more information contact use by email at gchsbooks@gmail.com or by phone at (907) 780-4355.

 HARD ROCK GOLD